zacos-geneva/EFES-SigiDoc-geneva/README.rst

 EFES: EpiDoc Front-End Services
 ====

-**EFES is envisioned as a delivery, search and browse platform that can be set up and customized for an individual EpiDoc XML-based project with only minimal training and technical skill on the part of a project team.**
+**EFES is a delivery, search and browse platform that can be set up and customized for an individual EpiDoc XML-based project with only minimal training and technical skill on the part of a project team.**

-The authors of Kiln plan to offer advanced, follow-up training workshops for students already familiar with EpiDoc, but lacking further technical skills, with a view to empowering them to create and manage all stages of their digital publication, from modelling to indexing to publishing online.
+The authors of EFES plan to offer advanced, follow-up training workshops for students already familiar with EpiDoc, but lacking further technical skills, with a view to empowering them to create and manage all stages of their digital publication, from modelling to indexing to publishing online.

-EFES is a fork of the **Kiln** publication plaform, described below.
+EFES is a fork of the **Kiln** publication platform, described below.

 EFES code repository:
 ----